1. The story of our street

 Renaming a street in Berkeley is a bureaucratic process, requiring persistence to navigate and organize around.
 Here’s how the campaign unfolded:

-• Jul 15, 2020: City Council FITES subcommittee recommends adopting the name, as supporters offer testimony on Zoom (post-pandemic).
+- Jul 15, 2020: City Council FITES subcommittee recommends adopting the name, as supporters offer testimony on Zoom (a new option post-pandemic).

 At every stage of the long and twisty process, campaigners organized emails, votes, letters of support, and public comment at city meetings, in order to demonstrate support and apply friendly pressure.